Gravitational-wave parameter inference with the Newman-Penrose scalar $\psi_4$: Results on real data I: GW190521 as a boson-star merger

 We now demonstrate our framework on real GW data.
 In Ref.~\cite{Bustillo:2021proca1} we performed parameter estimation and model selection on 4 seconds of data around the time of GW190521, comparing this event to a ``vanilla'' quasi-circular BBH model employed by the LIGO-Virgo-KAGRA (LVK) collaboration \cite{GW190521D} and to a set of numerical simulations for Proca star mergers.
 Here we reproduce this analysis both using the classical strain formalism and our new $\psi_4$-based framework.
 We obtain our $\Psi_4$ input data by applying the transformations in Eqs.~\eqref{eq:second_order_finite_difference} and \eqref{eq:psi4_psd} to the public strain data and the corresponding strain PSDs.

 We compare GW190521 to a family of numerical simulations for head-on mergers of Proca stars with equal-mass and spin.
-The spin of the Proca stars can be directly mapped onto the bosonic field frequency, which is uniformly distributed in $\omega/\mu\in[0.80,0.93]$ with a resolution of $\Delta\omega/\mu=0.0025$.
-In addition, we use a secondary exploratory family of unequal-mass mergers in which the frequency of one of the stars is fixed to $\omega_1/\mu=0.895$ and the other varies uniformly in $\omega_2/\mu\in[0.80,0.93]$.
-We perform model selection w.r.t. the classical circular BBH case for which we choose the waveform model \nrsur~\cite{NRSur7dq4}.
-This model includes all gravitational-wave modes with $\ell \leq 4$ and is directly calibrated to precessing NR simulations with mass ratio $q \in [1,4]$ and individual spin magnitudes $a_i\in[0,0.8]$.
-Moreover, it can be extrapolated to $q=6$ and $a_i=0.99$.
-In our original study \cite{Bustillo:2021proca1}, we made use the parameter estimation software \texttt{Bilby} \cite{Ashton:2018jfp} and sampled the likelihood across the parameter space using nested sampler \texttt{CPNest} \cite{CPNest}.
+The spin of the Proca stars can be directly mapped onto the bosonic field frequency, which is uniformly distributed in $\omega/\muB\in[0.80,0.93]$ with a resolution of $\Delta\omega/\muB=0.0025$.
+In addition, as in \cite{Bustillo:2021proca1}, we use a secondary exploratory family of unequal-mass mergers in which the frequency of one of the stars is fixed to $\omega_1/\muB=0.895$ and the other varies uniformly in $\omega_2/\muB\in[0.80,0.93]$.
+We perform model selection w.r.t. the classical circular BBH case for which we choose the waveform model \nrsur~\cite{NRSur7dq4} implemented in the \texttt{LALSuite} library \cite{lalsuite}.
+This model includes all gravitational-wave modes with $\ell \leq 4$ and is directly calibrated to precessing NR simulations with mass ratio $q \ncor{\;= m_1/m_2} \in [1,4]$ and individual spin magnitudes $a_i\in[0,0.8]$.
+Moreover, the model can be extrapolated to $q=6$ and $a_i=0.99$.
+In our original study~\cite{Bustillo:2021proca1}, we made use of the parameter estimation software \texttt{Bilby}~\cite{Ashton:2018jfp} and sampled the likelihood across the parameter space using nested sampler \texttt{CPNest}~\cite{CPNest}.
 In this work, however, we switch to the parallelizable version of \texttt{Bilby}, known as \texttt{Parallel Bilby}~\cite{pbilby}, and the sampler \texttt{Dynesty}~\cite{Dynesty}.
-Owing to this change of software, we also repeat our original analysis based on strain data.
-We impose the same parameter priors as in Ref.~\cite{Bustillo:2021proca1}.
-A detailed description of this analysis can be found in the extra material therein.
+Owing to this change in software, we also repeat our original analysis based on strain data.
+We impose the same parameter priors as in Ref.~\cite{Bustillo:2021proca1}, as detailed below.